jdgamble555/adv-firestore-functions/README.md

 **Index unique fields**

 Unique fields is pretty simple, add the unique field function and it will update automatically everytime there is a change.
-Here you can index the a unique 'title' field.
+Here you can index the unique 'title' field.
 Check code for options like **friendlyURL**.

 ```typescript
 await uniqueField(change, context, 'title');